Copa Libertadores: "La Copa se mira y no se toca"

-Since its inception in 1960, the Copa Libertadores had predominantly been won by clubs from nations with an Atlantic coast: Argentina, Brazil and Uruguay.
-Olimpia of Paraguay became the first team outside of those nations to win the Copa Libertadores when they triumphed in 1979.
+From its inception in 1960 through the late 1970s, the Copa Libertadores was won exclusively by clubs from South American countries with Atlantic coastlines: Argentina, Brazil, and Uruguay.
+Olimpia of Paraguay became the first club outside these nations to win the tournament in 1979.

-The first club from a country with a Pacific coast to reach a final was Universitario of Lima, Peru, who lost in 1972 against Independiente of Argentina.
-The following year, Independiente defeated Colo-Colo of Chile, another Pacific team, creating the myth that the trophy would never go to the west, giving birth to the saying, "La Copa se mira y no se toca" (The Cup is to be seen, not to be touched).
-Unión Española became the third Pacific team to reach the final in 1975, although they also lost to Independiente.
-Atletico Nacional of Medellín, Colombia, won the Copa Libertadores in 1989, becoming the first nation with a Pacific coastline to win the tournament.
-In 1990 and 1998 Barcelona Sporting Club, of Ecuador also made it to the final but lost both finals to Olimpia and CR Vasco da Gama respectively.
+The first team from a country bordering the Pacific Ocean to reach a final was Universitario of Lima, Peru, who lost in 1972 to Independiente of Argentina.
+The following year, Independiente defeated Colo-Colo of Chile, another Pacific nation, giving rise to the popular taunt, "La Copa se mira y no se toca" (The Cup is to be seen, not touched).
+Unión Española became the third Pacific-based club to reach the final in 1975, though they were also defeated by Independiente.

-Other clubs from nations with Pacific coastlines to have won the competition are Colo-Colo of Chile in 1991, Once Caldas of Colombia in 2004, and LDU Quito of Ecuador in 2008.
-Atletico Nacional of Colombia earned their second title in 2016.
-Particular mockery was used from Argentinian teams to Chilean teams for never having obtained the Copa Libertadores, so after Colo-Colo's triumph in 1991 a new phrase saying "la copa se mira y se toca" (The Cup is seen and touched) was implemented in Chile.
+Atlético Nacional of Medellín, Colombia, became the first Pacific-adjacent nation to win the tournament in 1989.
+Subsequently, Colo-Colo became the first Chilean club to win the title in 1991, prompting supporters in Chile to adapt the popular phrase to "La Copa se mira y se toca" (The Cup is seen and touched).
+Other clubs from Pacific-facing nations to win the title include Once Caldas of Colombia (2004) and LDU Quito of Ecuador (2008), while Barcelona SC of Ecuador reached the final in 1990 and 1998.